Language: EN

 Use Update to update values

-As we have mentioned, the Update() function checks before writing the existing value in memory, and writes only if the value is different from the stored one.
+As we have mentioned, the Update() function checks before writing the existing value in memory, and only writes if the value is different from the stored one.

 #include <EEPROM.h>